nbeversl/urtext_docs/README.md

 ### Collections

-Collections are for "collecting" metadata entries, along with their context, in order to gain a "view" into the text content of a project.
-A common use for this would be to create a timeline from datetimestamps.
+Collections "collect" metadata entries.

+Metadata entries remember their position in their node and so can be used as anchors or "bookmarks".
+There are no "prescribed" uses for this functionality; metadata entries could be used in any given project as anchors only, metadata only, or in combination.

+For instance, metadata could be used to insert

+Collections return links that include the exact character location of each metadata entry.
+This is

 Another use would be to collect all metadata entries of a given key, and optionally a given value, into a single view.